 Revisions related to SWM Part II-B are being identified as design development proceeds.
 CRC has stated that the SWM Part II-B design is a change that would require increased design scope.
 MWAA reported that a level of effort agreement has been reached with CRC to resolve the additional design costs; however, discussions are still ongoing regarding construction and extended overhead costs.
 To date, change orders totaling \$9.157 million have been issued related to stormwater management studies and design changes.
 Change Order No. 66 has been issued related to Delay and Delay Related Costs of Early Design Changes granting CRC 396 days of excusable delay which extends the Scheduled Substantial Completion Date (SSCD) to August 7, 2019.
 CRC has submitted a Request for Change (RFC) in the amount of \$191.9 million associated with the costs related to the 396 day delay.
 Negotiations on the settlement of this RFC have begun and are not expected to be concluded until the first quarter of 2016.
 MWAA reported that they met with CRC on September 2, 2015 and discussed the contractor's ineligible costs associated with Change Order 066.
 MWAA has been meeting with the major subcontractors during the negotiation process.
-MWAA is awaiting additional information from CRC and three subcontractors which is expected by the end of January 2016.
-The additional costs incurred by MWAA, PMSS and WMATA associated with the delay have been estimated and will be provided to the FTA and PMOC.
+MWAA reported that they had all the requested materials from the subcontractors, but were awaiting additional information on some twenty items from CRC.
+The additional costs incurred by MWAA, PMSS and WMATA associated with the delay have been estimated to be \$43.04 million.
 Fairfax and Loudoun Counties will also incur additional cost due to the delay.